A multi-material transport problem with arbitrary marginals: Introduction

 \textbf{Acknowledgments.} This project has received funding from the European Union's Horizon 2020 research and innovation programme under the grant agreement No. 752018 (CuMiN).
-The first and second named authors have benefited from partial support from GNAMPA.
+The first and second named authors have benefited from partial support from INdAM-GNAMPA.
 The third named author has been supported by the NSF Grants DMS-1565354, DMS-1361122 and DMS-1262411.
+The fourth named author has been partially supported by the SNF Grant 182565.